 For example, if a family member or friend or a trust abroad maintains an account with your assets on your behalf and accesses the account only per your instructions, you have a financial interest.
 You have to report this account if you meet the FBAR reporting thresholds.

-FBAR filing requirements covers all “US Persons.”
+FBAR filing requirements cover all “US Persons.”
 This includes US citizens and US residents, as well as US entities.
 US entities include corporations, partnerships, LLCs, or trusts created under the laws of the US.

 Furthermore, if you have specific foreign assets (financial assets, plus a few additional asset classes) that exceed certain IRS thresholds, there are additional filing requirements.
 You must report these assets to the IRS using form 8938 “Statement of Specified Foreign Financial Assets”.
 This is a separate filing that is not part of your FBAR report and thresholds for this requirement are much higher than FBAR filing thresholds.
 We will discuss this form and the filing thresholds in a different post.